JvanKatwijk/qt-dab/README.md

 While it is known that the DAB transmissions are now all in Band III, there might be situations where it is desirable to use other frequencies.
-Qt-DAB provides (Unix/Linux builds only) the opportunity to specify your own band.
+Qt-DAB provides (Unix/Linux builds only) the opportunity to specify one's own band.
 Specify in a file a list of channels, e.g.

 	one	227360
 	two	220352